 Hundreds of other people have weighed in on this, too.
-The Tumblr post is filled with reblogs from people debating the color.
+The Tumblr post is filled with reblogs from people debating the colour.
 The hashtag #Dressgate sprang up.
-It was kind of like the time a Redditor posted "TIL that roughly half of men wipe standing up and the other half wipe sitting down, and most people don't realize the other group exists."
+It was kind of like the time a Redditor posted "TIL that roughly half of men wipe standing up and the other half wipe sitting down, and most people don't realise the other group exists."

 About two-thirds of people see it as white and gold, according to a Buzzfeed quiz, which made me feel like I was going insane.
 I opened the link in multiple different browsers.
 I looked at it on my laptop and on my iPhone.
 I printed the image out.
 It still looked blue and black to me.
 Finally, I called up Dr. Jay Neitz, PhD, a color vision researcher at the University of Washington.

 I sent Dr. Neitz the link to the Tumblr post and asked him to tell me what color he saw.
 "White and gold," he told me flatly.
 "What is it you're asking?"

 After I explained that I saw the dress as blue and black, he said he wanted to ask one of the students working in his vision lab for a second opinion.
 "Blue and black," the student replied.
 There was a long pause on the other end of the phone.

 "Why is this happening?
 I don't know," Dr. Neitz told me.
 "This is one of the most fascinating colour vision things I've seen in a long time."